 For these, I replace 1 or 2 sticks of butter with the ingredient of choice.
 For example, to make Nutella frosting, I use three sticks of butter, and a half cup of Nutella.

-I then add some additional heavy cream, since the Nutella makes the frosting thicker than standard buttercream.
+I then add some additional heavy cream because the Nutella makes the frosting thicker than regular buttercream.

 This approach works great for cream cheese frosting, salted caramel, peanut butter, Nutella, strawberry and cookie butter frosting.

 How Do I Color My Buttercream To Make Bright And Vibrant Shades?

 Now onto coloring frosting!
 To make my buttercream super vibrant and colorful, I use gel food coloring.

 It allows you to get vibrant colors without adding a ton of liquid into the frosting.
 I avoid liquid food coloring because it can throw off the consistency of the buttercream if you add too much.